-• lotai
+1 Otal

 January 16

 February 11

 March 13

 April 9

 May 18

 June 21

 July 18

 August 22

 September 25

 October 16

 November 17

 December 18

 Total 204

-This report is based solely on Hale Crime Incident Reports received from the Bias Crime Unit and verified according to federal reporting guidelines.
-Because of the difficulty of ascertaining the offender's subjective motivation, bias is to be reported only if the investigation reveals sufficient information to lead a reasonable and prudent person to conclude that the offender's actions were motivated, in whole or in part, by bias.
-The mere fact that the offender is biased against the victim's race, religious were motivated, in whole or in part, by bias first bias.
-Not all Bias Crime incidents are reported it the Bias Crimes betail.
-Counts may change as additional reports are finalized and/or reclassified.
-Any reports with rissain or incinent included.
+not is based solely on Hate Crime Incident Reports received from the Bias Crime Unit and verified according to federal reporting guidelines.
+Because of the difficulty of ascertaining the offender's subjective motivation, bias is eventionally revealed to the difficulty of ascertaining the offender is biased against the v. sexual orientation, and/or ethnicity/instinat origin does not mean that a hate crime was involved.
+Rather, the offender's criminal act must have been motivated, in whole or in part, by his fiver bias.
+Not all Bias Crime Detail.
+Courts may change as additional reports are finalized and/or reclassified.
+Any reports with missing or incomplete information are not included.

-Phoenix Police Department Crime Analysis and Research Unit A4529 1/21/2021 Source: Bias Crime Detail / Hate Crime Incident Reports Little County Reports Bias Crime Mahalis Reports Bias Crime Mahalis Reports Little County Reports Bias Crime Mahalis Reports Little County Reports Bias Crime Mahalis Repide Bias Crime Mahalis Reports Bias Crime Mahalis Reports Bias C
+Phoenix Police Department Crime Analysis and Research Unit A4529 1/21/2021 Source: Bias Crime Detail / Hate Crime Incident Reports